Crimson Quill’s Appraisal #689

 “With all this permissive sex, and recreational violence, it’s no wonder this country is in the mess it’s in.
 I mean, it’s like the old saying: when you lay down with dogs, you get up with puppies!”

 If Deadtime Stories has flirted with the ridiculous at all, then the closing segment, Goldi Lox and the Three Baers, sends the cart well and truly off-the-rails.
-Farcical in hyper-extremes, it can best be described as The Three Stooges on acid as there is barely any pretence to reality whatsoever.
+Farcical in hyper-extremes, it can best be described as The Three Stooges on acid as there is barely any pretense to reality whatsoever.
 A deranged family of serial killers led by matriarch MaMa Baer (Oscar-winner Melissa Leo on commanding form) return home from the nuthouse to find someone’s been sleeping in their beds.

 However, Goldi (Cathryn de Prume) isn’t your average babe in the woods and has a penchant for killing herself, as attested by the rotting cadavers strewn across the family homestead.
 Instead of reprimanding the trespassing teen, the Baers grant her honorary membership to their clique and together they attempt to outwit local law enforcement (no great challenge it has to be said).
 Goofy as all hell and then some, this may prove a stretch too far for those with an aversion to slapstick, but you certainly can’t fault the enthusiasm on exhibit.